feyman2016/michaellancaster/_posts/2013-09-18-when-facebook-recruiter-email-me.markdown

 <br>

-One thing that I wasn't expecting "now" before I turn 23 years old was a recruiter of one of the biggest companies in the planet called Facebook email me interested on my Skills..
+One thing that I wasn't expecting "now" before turn 23 years old was a recruiter of one of the biggest companies in the planet called Facebook email me interested on my Skills..

 We changed some emails and we scheduled a phone call..the phone was as most of the phone interviews are. quite general questions about life and work..